ttkorhonen/e3pages/docs/kb/training/workbook/2_e3_ioc.md

 ## The e3 environment

 In order to facilitate the development process, e3 supports using multiple EPICS environments.
-In other words, you can set the environment for a specific terminal by sourcing the relevant `setE3Env.bash`.
+Such an environment consists of a collection of shell variables in the current terminal.
+When you install `require`, it will install an activation script called `setE3Env.bash`.
+To activate the environment, you must source the relevant `setE3Env.bash`.

 > Using a default configuration (presently base 7.0.5 with require 3.4.1 installed at `/epics`) the full path for this script would then be `/epics/base-7.0.5/require/3.4.1/bin/setE3Env.bash`.